emtee40/SurvivalManual-wiki/Power.md

 In contrast to the sun, generating power with your Bicycle is more effort but it can also be a lot of fun and serve as good exercise.
 And it might be easily available as most bikes already have a "generator" installed.
 Usually this "generator" / dynamo is there to power your lights on the bike.
 However, it can also charge a phone.
 You only need a converter to 5V/USB - you can build one yourself or buy one.
 Be careful here though - there are some really bad converters out there.
 I would recommend building one yourself.

+### Improvised Generator

+You can use almost any DC motor to generate electricity.
+All you must do is turn the motor my hand or by other means and electricity will be generated at the (+) and (-) leads of the motor.
+(The electricity produced will be in the form of AC, so a diode/rectifier is required to make use of the generated electricity to charge a battery).

+The faster the motor turns, the higher the voltage produced will be.
+The current produced will depends on the internals of the motor.
+Generally the bigger and more difficult the motor is the turn, the more current it will produce.

+Motors that do not work for this are most fan motors, and motors that do not have magnets in them.
+If the motor is magnetic without being plugged in, chances are it will work.

+Microwave oven turntable motors (the one that turns the glass plate on the bottom) can easily produce 300-400 volts when turned by hand.

 ### Wind

 Wind-power is also great.
 It can be available day and night - but you need wind.
 Also, generators are often bulkier and hard to transport.
 However, it can be a great option if you are not trying to move to anywhere.
 It is not particularly  difficult to build a wind-generator.
 Basically, you just need to get the wind to turn something - use junk and your [MultiTool](MultiTool) to get the wind to rotate a shaft and attach a motor.
 A motor is basically the same as a generator - you just need to build some electronics to harvest the power.